 A concrete outline of how an entrepreneur plans to develop and run a business.
 A business plan shouldn’t be be more than 20 pages long.
 However, if the entrepreneur isn’t using the business plan to secure investors, it could be as short as a single page.

 Business to Business (see also Business-to-Consumer)

-A type of business that delivers a product or service to another company, rather than to the end user.
+A type of business that delivers a product or service to another company rather than to the end user.

 Business-to-Consumer (see Business-to-Business)

-A type of business that delivers a product or service to the end user, rather than to another company.
+A type of business that delivers a product or service to the end user rather than to another company.

 Cash Flow Management

-- Your company should excel at it
+- The company excels at it

 Competitive Edge (see Competitive Advantage)